ArnavWadalkar/Lane-Emden-Equation-and-the-Ploytropic-EoS/README.md

 **Arnav Wadalkar**
 B.Sc.
 Physics student at NIT Rourkela
-Currently working on white dwarf structure, stellar models, and degenerate matter

 ---

-##License

 This project is open for academic and educational use.
-All figures and code are original unless stated otherwise.
+All figures are original unless stated otherwise.